kubermatic/kubeone/docs/quickstart-hetzner.md

 kubeone reset config.yaml --tfjson tf.json
 ```

 This command will wait for all worker nodes to be gone.
-Once it's done, you can proceed and destroy the DigitalOcean infrastructure using Terraform:
+Once it's done, you can proceed and destroy the Hetzner infrastructure using Terraform:

 ```bash
 terraform destroy